cms-dev/cms/README.md

 ------------

 CMS has been used in several official and unofficial contests.
-In particular we are aware of the following:
+In particular we are aware of the following.

+- International competitions:
     - IOI 2012 (International Olympiad in Informatics), September 2012;
+    - FARIO 2012 (French-Australian Regional Informatics Olympiad), March 2012.
+- National competitions:

-- OII 2011 (Italian Olympiad in Informatics), September 2011 and OII 2012, October 2012;
+    - OII 2011 (Italian Olympiad in Informatics), September 2011;
+    - OII 2012, October 2012;
     - AIIO 2012 (Australian Invitational Informatics Olympiad), February 2012;

-- FARIO 2012 (French-Australian Regional Informatics Olympiad), March 2012;

     - Taipei High School Programming Contest, Taiwan, October 2012;
+    - Croatian high school programming contest 2013, March 2013.
+- Training:

-- training camps for the selections of the national IOI teams of Australia, India, Italy and Latvia.
+    - training camps for the selections of the national IOI teams of Australia, India, Italy, Japan and Latvia.
+- Other:
     - laboratory exercises and exams of the course "Algorithms and data structures" at University of Trento (year 2011-2012).

 If you used CMS for a contest, selection, or a similar event, and want to publicize this information, we would be more than happy to hear